restatedev/examples/java/integrations/java-spring/README.md

 # Restate with Java, Spring, and Spring JPA

-This example shows how to use Restate together with Spring.
+This example shows how to use Restate together with Spring and Spring JPA.
 The example implements a product service which sits in front of a Postgres database and reads and writes to it with Spring JPA.

-You can use this example as a template for getting started with Restate and Spring.

 ## Running the example